rajkumarkishore/office-management/README.md

 Copyright:
 	Copyright stays with the developing team.

+## THIS IS A BRANCH OF THE MASTER BRANCH- LOGIN MODULE

 The software Office Management Systems objective is to provide a system which manages the office activities using a computer within a fraction of seconds.
 The software stores all the important data’s like